Tinche/uapi/README.md

 [![Code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License: Apache2](https://img.shields.io/badge/license-Apache2-C06524)](https://github.com/Tinche/uapi/blob/main/LICENSE)

-_uapi_ is an elegant, high-level, extremely fast Python microframework for writing HTTP APIs, either synchronously or asynchronously.
+_uapi_ is an elegant, high-level, extremely low-overhead Python microframework for writing HTTP APIs, either synchronously or asynchronously.

 _uapi_ uses a lower-level HTTP framework to run.
 Currently supported frameworks are aiohttp, Django, Flask, Quart, and Starlette.
 An _uapi_ app can be easily integrated into an existing project based on one of these frameworks, and a pure _uapi_ project can be easily switched between them when needed.